cheng-chun-yuan/BuymeTicket/README.md

 # BuymeTicket
-a demo fot buy ticket website
+a demo for buy ticket website